The days of Universal Analytics are over.

 - Export the exploration data for use in other tools

-From the Analysis Hub you can run six techniques:
+From the Explorations Hub you can run six techniques:

 - Exploration.
 The most common way to analyze data.
 Different visualization styles let you present your data in bar charts, pie charts, line charts, and geo maps, making it easier to present analysis to clients in a way that makes sense.